ScaledMarkets/dabl/README.md

 files and then operates on the resulting object model.
 For an example of accessing the object model, see [TBD]().

+See also the companion project [piper](https://github.com/Scaled-Markets/piper), which is a build system based on DABL.

 # Binary Download

 Binaries of the compiler JAR file can be found [TBD]().